 Although I bought one just for this recipe, the first warning it had was do not use animal fat, a beef lard called tallow is what would typically be used.

 Historically it was horse or ox.
 You can use vegetable oil, however the frites seem to absorb a little more of the oil than using tallow.
 Either way, make them and cook them twice as directed.
 They are delicious!

 Pommes Frites - Traditional Belgian Fries

-- 4 very large potatoes Peeled and cut into ½ “ sticks.
+- 4 large potatoes Peeled and cut into ½ “ sticks.
 Yukon gold works well if you can’t find the Belgian potato called bintje.

 - 4 cups beef Tallow or vegetable oil